NikkiCS-AI/Navya_CW2025/README.md

 # Documentation
 ## • GitHub: https://github.com/NikkiCS-AI/Navya_CW2025

+## Project Overview
+This project involves maintaining and extending an existing Tetris-style game.
+The maintenance phase focused on understanding and repairing the original codebase, improving stability, and reorganizing core components.
+The extension phase introduced new gameplay mechanics, improved UI elements, audio systems, and a cleaner architectural structure that supports long-term scalability.

 ## • Compilation Instructions:
 1. Requirements:
     - Java Development Kit (JDK) 17 or higher (preferably JDK 23)
+    - JavaFX SDK (controls + FXML)
     - An IDE such as IntelliJ IDEA, Eclipse, or NetBeans (IntelliJ IDEA recommended)
+    - Maven (optional but recommended)
+  <br></br>
 2. To Compile and Run the Project:
     - Clone the repository from GitHub using the command git clone.
+    - Open the project in your IDE
     - Configure Javafx in your IDE in project structure, libraries section.
     - Run the main class located in the src folder.
     - Use maven  javafx plugin or the command mvn javafx:run to run the project.